MustardMan42/Masterful-CSS-Module/README.md

    * You should now see in the compendiums tab your compendium, which you can edit if you unlock it.
    * If you have existing journals, actors, scenes, or items for your adventure(s) (such as from a PDF to Foundry import), you can create an adventure in this compendium and drag and drop the elements from the sidebar to the compendium.

-Once the journals are inside your compendium, you are ready to actually start writing style rules to make your journals pretty
+Once the journals are inside your compendium, you are ready to actually start writing style rules to make your journals pretty.

 # Part 2: Basics of HTML and CSS
 In this section I will go over the basics of writing a CSS file and the accompanying HTML code in Foundry to ensure that the style rules apply.
 I will go into some detail into the reasoning why to follow this method, but HTML and CSS are the building blocks of the internet that you use daily, and there are many robust resources you can use to learn much more than I will be teaching you today.
 I will be focusing on adapting Pathfinder adventures, but the techniques in this section will apply universally to any adventure text that you have a PDF copy of.